 - In the Start Menu, search for virtual private and select Change virtual private networks (VPN).
 On the VPN page, click Add a VPN connection.

 - For Connection Name, type a name for this VPN profile.
 For example, “Work VPN” or “ExpressVPN” would be fine.

 - For Server Name or Address, type in the hostname or IP address of the VPN server.
 This should be given to you by the IT department or the service provider.
-For example, Private Internet Access’s list of servers has hostnames.
+For example, Private Internet Access’s list of servers (our PIA deal) has hostnames.

 - For VPN Type, select L2TP/IPsec with pre-shared key and type in the pre-shared key below it.
 The IT department or service provider should provide this as well.

 - For Type of Sign-In Info, leave it as Username and password, then type in your VPN username and password below it.

 Once the VPN profile is saved, you can left-click on the Network icon in the system tray (the same one you use to switch Wi-Fi networks), select the VPN profile you just created, then click Connect to initiate a connection to the VPN server.